destan/destan.github.io/_posts/2014-02-26-bilgisayar-muhendisligi-ogrencilerine-ogutler.md

 There will be people, even your professors, spouting(talking) about "you don't  have to learn Linux" or "all the big companies use Windows" etc. Don't believe them, those are all lies.
 You can tell those people to go to hell and don't listen to them ever again.

-Prefer Ubuntu, it is the most user-friendly Linux distribution nowadays, it has plenty of software and very good community support.
+Prefer Ubuntu or Mint, they are the most user-friendly Linux distributions nowadays, both have plenty of software and very good community support.

 The biggest problem with Linux is the Microsoft Office.
 You will need Microsoft Office desperately but there are solutions for this (no the solution is not OpenOffice or LibreOffice).